Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 \subsection{Simulation}

 Simulation from fitted \class{hhh4} models is enabled by an associated \code{simulate}-method.
-Compared to the point process models of Sections~\ref{sec:twinstim} and \ref{sec:twinSIR}, simulation is less complex since it essentially consists of sequential calls of \code{rnbinom} (or \code{rpois}) from the base package \pkg{stats}.
+Compared to the point process models of Sections~\ref{sec:twinstim} and \ref{sec:twinSIR}, simulation is less complex since it essentially consists of sequential calls of \code{rnbinom} (or \code{rpois}).
 At each time point $t$, the mean $\mu_{it}$ is determined by plugging in the parameter estimates and the counts $Y_{i,t-1}$ simulated at the previous time point.
-In addition to a model fit, we thus need to pass an initial vector of counts \code{y.start} to the \code{simulate}-method.
-As an example, we simulate 100 realizations of the evolution of measles during the year 2002 based on the fitted random effects model and the counts of the last week of the year 2001 in the 17 districts: \begin{Schunk} \begin{Sinput} R> (y.start <- observed(measlesWeserEms)[52,]) \end{Sinput} \begin{Soutput} 03401 03402 03403 03404 03405 03451 03452 03453 03454 03455 03456 03457 03458 03459 0 0 0 0 0 0 0 0 0 0 0 25 0 0 03460 03461 03462 0 0 0 \end{Soutput} \begin{Sinput} R> measlesSim <- simulate(measlesFit_ri, nsim = 100, seed = 1, subset = 53:104, + y.start = y.start, simplify = TRUE) \end{Sinput} \end{Schunk} By \code{simplify=TRUE}, the simulated counts are returned as a $52\times 17\times 100$ array instead of a list of 100 \class{sts} objects.
+In addition to a model fit, we thus need to specify an initial vector of counts \code{y.start}.
+As an example, we simulate 100 realizations of the evolution of measles during the year 2002 based on the fitted random effects model and the counts of the last week of the year 2001 in the 17 districts: \begin{Schunk} \begin{Sinput} R> (y.start <- observed(measlesWeserEms)[52, ]) \end{Sinput} \begin{Soutput} 03401 03402 03403 03404 03405 03451 03452 03453 03454 03455 03456 03457 03458 03459 0 0 0 0 0 0 0 0 0 0 0 25 0 0 03460 03461 03462 0 0 0 \end{Soutput} \begin{Sinput} R> measlesSim <- simulate(measlesFit_ri, + nsim = 100, seed = 1, subset = 53:104, y.start = y.start) \end{Sinput} \end{Schunk} The simulated counts are returned as a $52\times 17\times 100$ array instead of a list of 100 \class{sts} objects.
 We can, e.g., look at the final size distribution of the simulations: \begin{Schunk} \begin{Sinput} R> summary(colSums(measlesSim, dims = 2)) \end{Sinput} \begin{Soutput} Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.
-223 326 424 550 582 3970 \end{Soutput} \end{Schunk} A few large outbreaks have been simulated, but the mean size is below the observed number of \code{sum(observed(measlesWeserEms)[53:104,])} $= 779$ cases in the year 2002.
-We refer to \code{help("simulate.hhh4")} and \citet[Section~4.3]{meyer.held2013} for further examples.
+223 326 424 550 582 3970 \end{Soutput} \end{Schunk} A few large outbreaks have been simulated, but the mean size is below the observed number of \code{sum(observed(measlesWeserEms)[53:104, ])} $= 779$ cases in the year 2002.
+Using the \code{plot}-method associated with such \code{hhh4} simulations, Figure~\ref{fig:measlesSim_plot_time} shows the weekly number of observed cases compared to the long-term forecast: \begin{Schunk} \begin{Sinput} R> plot(measlesSim, "time", ylim = c(0, 100)) \end{Sinput}